eliottjohnson/Obsidian-Vault/Short term.md

 ## Archive

+- [x] Contact Stephen Jackson in charge of the BI-SW section
 - [x] Wednesday 28 MD with ions
 - [x] Prepare the excel sheet I had to convert to ions
 - [x] Quad scan for initial parameters with ions